-Now they became more aware or watchful to their surroundings and starts to venture inside the nest under the watchful eyes of their parents.
-Small tail starts to grow and is blue in color.
-More upper and down feather develop rapidly and became prominent.
-Beak becomes comparatively stronger than earlier stages.
+Now they became more aware and watchful of their surroundings and started to venture inside the nest under the watchful eyes of their parents.
+The small tail started to grow and is blue in color.
+More upper and down feathers developed rapidly and became prominent.
+The beak became comparatively stronger than in earlier stages.
 Eyes were still blue in color.